buffis/smol-jvs-io/README.md

 Smol JVS IO is a scoped down JVS I/O board designed to work as a drop-in replacement for arcade stick PCB's, to allow them to interface with JVS hardware.
 It is not meant to function as a fully functional JVS IO in terms of functionality.

-This hardware and software of this board is forked from [td-io](https://github.com/tdaede/td-io) and then heavily scoped down to fit my needs.
+This hardware and software of this board was forked from [td-io](https://github.com/tdaede/td-io) and then heavily scoped down to fit my needs.
 The td-io firmware is not directly compatible, due to design shortcuts on this board such as removing the shift registers.

+At this point, I suppose not much of the td-io hardware schematic is used here any more.
+The firmware is still a pretty close fork though.

 # Features